yuehniu/embeddedCNN/README.md

 conv.v0.0:

   This version targets for VGGNet-16.
+It takes 1.2s to finish total VGGNet-16, running under 200MHz.

+conv.v0.1:

+  This version target for VGGNet-16.
+It takes 700ms to finish total VGGNet-16, running under 300MHz.